 Have you heard of the MSU Science Festival?
-Now in its fifth year, this Michigan-wide celebration runs April 6-22, taking STEAM mainstream for 17 days.
-And while many of the 200-plus activities await at Michigan State University’s Lansing campus (definitely road-trip worthy!), there’s family fun nearby, too.
+Now in its sixth year, this Michigan-wide celebration runs April 5-20, taking STEAM mainstream for 16 days.
+And while many of the 250-plus activities await at Michigan State University’s Lansing campus (definitely road-trip worthy!), there’s family fun nearby, too.

 “Science is accessible at this event, for the very young to the very seasoned,” says Roxanne Truhn, coordinator of what happens to be the state’s largest free science fest.
 “The festival schedule is designed to give everyone a chance to enjoy and learn about the wonders of scientific exploration and discovery.”

-Also in Detroit, explore meteorology at the WDIV local TV studio (April 7), chemistry at the Charles H. Wright Museum of African American History (April 21) – even the science of beer-making at an all-ages tour of Atwater Brewery (April 12).
-Glance to the right for local astronomy events on April 20, too.
+Also in Detroit, explore meteorology at the WDIV local TV studio (April 6 and 20), astronomy at Wayne State University’s planetarium (April 12), aviation and aerospace science at the Tuskegee Airman National Museum – even the science of beer-making at an all-ages tour of Atwater Brewery (April 14).

 Learning in Lansing

-MSU’s campus offers 30 out-of-this-world tours for kid scientists on Saturday, April 14.
-Like the Cyclotron, where atoms are smashed.
-Or a controlled-environment lab that’s researching farming without sunlight or soil – skills that would be really helpful on the Red Planet.
-You can also “tour” a Martian city (as envisioned by kids in grades 4-8) and visit the stars at a planetarium.
+You can also explore evolution and the DNA that links humans to the great apes.
 After that, get back to earth learning about butterflies at the 4-H Children’s Garden and about the human body at the Neuroscience Fair, where kids make a neuron, control a pal’s nervous system and hold a real human brain.